Emergency Communicator's Notebook

 - Weekly 2 meter voice nets:

 The weekly ARES® 2 meter voice net operates on Wednesday evenings at 7:30 PM Central Time.
 The net is on the W0SRC repeater, frequency 146.850 (-) MHz, tone 141.3 Hz.
 All amateur operators are invited to participate.
-Next net is Wednesday, May 29, 2013, 7:30 PM Immediately following the regular voice net is the weekly ARES® practice message / traffic net.
-A test message is read over the air to give you an opportunity to practice copying down formal traffic. - Weekly 2 meter packet net:
+Next net is Wednesday, April 25, 2018, 7:30 PM Immediately following the regular voice net is the weekly ARES® practice message / traffic net.
+A test message is read over the air to give you an opportunity to practice copying down formal traffic. - 2 meter packet mailbox/BBS: